 How you choose to move is completely up to you, but you should aim to choose activities that you enjoy, so that you can create a routine that feels sustainable.
-Pilates, yoga and walking are all great ways to keep active that support flexibility – or for more ideas on how to get moving in the healthy body section of our site.
+Pilates, yoga, and walking are all great ways to keep active that support flexibility.
+You can also find more ideas on how to get moving in the healthy body section of our site.
 With everything from low impact exercises, through to online dance classes, cycling, Nordic Walking and gym starter guides, there’s something to suit everyone.

 3. Stay hydrated

 Our bodies are made up of 70% water, so the more dehydrated they are, the more dehydrated our muscles are – as water content in lean muscle mass (or fat-free mass) is also around 70-75%!
 When muscles are dehydrated, they won’t extend and contract as fully as they would if they had sufficient water content, so you might end up feeling stiffer than you would otherwise.
 Your muscles will also be stronger, the more hydrated they are, as without sufficient hydration, they will also lose electrolytes and be more prone to cramping.

 Another reason that staying hydrated helps to make us more flexible is because water makes up an important part of synovial fluid; an oily water-based fluid that our bodies make to help our joints move with ease.
 When our joints are lacking this fluid, we can, again, feel much stiffer.

 Flexibility and strength go hand in hand, because stronger muscles are more capable, and sometimes inflexibility can be caused by a joint not having the support from strong muscles.
 So if you’re trying to work on your flexibility, then introducing some strength training exercises into your routine can also help with strengthening your joints.
 Along with flexibility, we also lose muscle mass as we get older, so doing what we can to build and maintain strength becomes even more important.